-The church of Sant' Agnese fuori le Mura (St Agnes Outside the Walls), which is built over the catacombs where St Agnes is buried, was founded by Pope Honorius I (r.
+The ancient church of Sant' Agnese fuori le Mura (St Agnes Outside the Walls), which is built over the catacombs where St Agnes is buried, was founded by Pope Honorius I (r.
 625-38).

 At the back of the church is a narthex for catechumens.
 The nave is separated from the aisles by 14 ancient columns.
-There is a Matroneum above the aisles and the narthex, the earliest such feature to survive in a Roman basilica.
+There is a matroneum above the aisles and the narthex, the earliest such feature to survive in a Roman basilica.
 The richly carved wooden ceiling was added by Pope Paul V (r.
 1605-21) and restored in the middle of the 19th century.
 In the centre is St Agnes; the other two saints are St Cecilia and St Constantia.